Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

-in which the GP prior and the data fidelity term are balanced subject to these hard constraints.
+\mathfix{in which the GP prior and the data fidelity term are balanced subject to these hard constraints.
+For other choices of $\alpha_m$ and $\alpha_{m^o}$, the same optimization should be read as a regularized MAP-type estimator with tunable prior and data-fidelity weights.}

-Furthermore, since the observations on $m$ are imposed via the linear operator $\boldsymbol{\phi}^o$ and the PDE constraints are linear, a Gaussian prior on $m$ yields a Gaussian posterior that can be sampled efficiently.
+Furthermore, since the observations of $m$ are imposed via the linear operator $\boldsymbol{\phi}^o$ and the PDE constraints are linear, a Gaussian prior on $m$ yields a Gaussian posterior that can be sampled efficiently.

-\begin{remark} For ease of presentation we work on the torus with periodic boundary conditions.
-The same construction extends directly to other boundary conditions.
-Let $\Omega$ be the domain and $\partial\Omega$ its boundary.
-We will use the shorthand